Skip to main content

 EDITING AN ASAO VOLUME

-Guidelines originally prepared in 1985 by Margaret Rodman, revised in 1999 by Andrew Strathern and Pamela J. Stewart, in 2002 by Michèle Dominy, in 2004 by Jeannette Mageo and the book series editorial board, and in 2008 by Rupert Stasch and the book series editorial board.
+Guidelines originally prepared in 1985 by Margaret Rodman, revised in 1999 by Andrew Strathern and Pamela J. Stewart, in 2002 by Michèle Dominy, in 2004 by Jeannette Mageo and the book series editorial board, in 2008 by Rupert Stasch and the book series editorial board, and in 2025 again by Rupert Stasch with Jess Marinaccio.

 PHASE 1: THE SESSION

 The qualities that make a good ASAO session pave the way for a successful volume.
-As you organize your session you should be thinking ahead to the volume, if that is your goal; pay attention to (1) the breadth and depth with which you cover the relevant ethnographic material (2) comparability of chapters around a set of clearly defined theoretical and ethnographic questions, (3) originality and scholarly significance, and (4) the consistency with which varying contributions address a set of common theoretical and ethnography questions.
+As you organize your session you should be thinking ahead to the volume, if joint publication is your goal; pay attention to (1) the breadth and depth with which you cover the relevant ethnographic material (2) comparability of chapters around a set of clearly defined theoretical and ethnographic questions, (3) originality and scholarly significance, and (4) the consistency with which varying contributions address a set of common theoretical and ethnography questions.
 The final session and the later volume should be strong theoretically and ethnographically.
-Being an ASAO volume, it should also be rich in cross-links between chapters: contributors should speak directly and indirectly to the introduction and one another’s work.
+It should also be rich in cross-links between chapters: contributors should speak directly and indirectly to the introduction and one another’s work.

-Try to attract at least 10-12 contributors so that you can be selective in inviting participants to contribute to a volume.
-After the session, consider eliminating the weakest and/or least appropriate papers.
+Across the session meetings and volume development, seek to organize your collective process in ways that help all participants improve the quality and value of their potential contributions.
 Encourage each contributor to make comments on each paper.
 These should be written, but verbal comments at the meetings can also be very helpful.
 As organizers and potential editors, you should comment extensively on each paper.
 The more rigorous you are in suggesting revisions before and after the symposium, the fewer changes you are likely to be asked to have your contributors make later on.
 Seven chapters plus an introduction and conclusion makes a good-sized volume.
-The longer the book, the more work it will be for you to edit and the longer it is likely to take to appear in print (because of the number of people involved).
-In a longer volume, you must be certain that every chapter is equally strong and that the quality is as consistent as it would be in a shorter book.
+One hundred thousand words for the entire volume is a rough limit.

-PHASE 2: PREPARATION OF COPY FOR SUBMISSION TO SERIES EDITOR
+PHASE 2: PREPARATION FOR SUBMISSION TO SERIES EDITOR

-At the earliest stage possible, instruct volume contributors to follow Berghahn’s style guide, available at the following two URLs (in long and short versions, respectively):
+At the earliest stage possible, instruct volume contributors to follow the publisher’s style guide, available at the following two URLs (in long and short versions, respectively):

 Note also that ASAO volumes should follow the “author-date” style of citing works, not the “short title” style that Berghahn also lists as an option.